emodjeska/post-install-config/README.md

 <h2>Configuration Steps</h2>

 Welcome to this tutorial on the post-installation steps for OS Ticket.
 We will be confinguring OS Ticket as an Admin today.
-I am very grateful you are here with me.

 Go ahead and log into your virtual machine in the Azure Portal.
 From here, login into the osTicket Admin Panel.
 When you pull up the Panel you will see tickets for admin/ helpdesk user interface (UI), that reflects the tickets that are created by the end User.